Oscar the Grouch Costume

 The can: The can is a 20 gallon.
 I cut a hole in the back of it about the size of a shoebox with tin snips.
 I folded the edges over with a wrench and covered the opening with some foam tubing (designed to cover sharp edges).
 I left a spot where I could connect some toolbet suspenders.

 Eyelids: The electronics were a lot less complex than they sound.
 I found a robot at garage sale for 5 dollars (one of those dancing types).
 I started breaking it down until I found a motor that I could use to connect to the eyelids.
 If worse came to worse, I was going to use the steering mechanism of a romote control car to make the eyelids go up or down.His eylids were shaped from a coat hanger (over the top of his eyeballs).
 I connected a straight section of coat hanger from the middle of the eyelid peice, to a rotating motor wheel (similar to the rotating wheel of a locomotive).
 When the motor spun around in a circle, the eyelids would move back and fourth.
 I bought a 4 "AA" battery pack and a couple buttons that I wired to spin the motor one direction, or another.

 Fake arms: I used PVC pipe and towels to make fake arms and made hands out of coat hangers and duct tape.
 I threaded the arms through the jumpsuit, and then wired the hands to the sides of the can (Hot glue did not fasten solid enough).

 This was a realy fun project to work on, and allowed for creativity across many different areas.

 Submitted by Matthew Button, Meridian, ID

-Tween Girls Sesame Street Oscar The Grouch Costume Size Xl
+Tween Girls Sesame Street Oscar the Grouch Costume Size XL New

 SESAME STREET RETRO OSCAR THE GROUCH Mens Mascot Character Halloween Fun Costume